nuevoMailer SB v.10.5

 Campaigns overview

-Your campaigns management panel.
+Your campaign management panel.
 You can edit, start (manual send), pause and resume campaigns.
 Add your notes, see other campaign parameters, quick reports and more.

 Campaign custom settings